 Erik Stenman

 Founder of HappiHacking.
 Author of The BEAM Book.
-Builder of systems that last.
+Builder and reader of systems.

 Erik Stenman speaking at a conference